RIAEvangelist/node-phidget-API/README.md

-# nodejs & io.js based Phidgets API
+# Phidgets API for javascript!
 _A node.js and io.js based API for interacting with your own analog sensors and [all official Phidget boards and sensors](http://www.phidgets.com/)_.
 This module is compatible with all operating systems which can run node.js or io.js. phidgetsapi is perfect for projects using BeagleBone Black and Raspberry Pi too!

 # Known supported platforms